 305.1 Project Program and Administration: The Architect-Engineer Shall:

 Evaluate the Project Program furnished by the DFMS Project Management relative to the Project construction budget.
-The Architect-Engineer is to notify the Owner at the earliest possible date if the program cannot be developed within the limits of the project budget.
+The Architect-Engineer is to notify the DFMS Project Management and Department at the earliest possible date if the program cannot be developed within the limits of the project budget.

 Meet with the assigned Project Manager representatives as needed to fully develop the Project Program into a schematic design.